cylmat/docs/Architecture/ddd.md

 Design
 ------
 ### Model relevant
+- Focus efforts on what generates financial value for the company
 - Bounded context -> common language -> Continuous intégration -> Model Driven
   * Model relevant and speak to every parts
   * Continuous Integration keep model concepts consistent within these bounds
+- Subdomains (Core, Support, Generic) are logical separations of the domain where contexts are technical solutions

 ### Blocks of Model
 - Layered architecture